songsjun/elastos.name/MetaMaskGuide.md

-### 3. Create a wallet or import a wallet
+### 3. Create a wallet or import a wallet.

 <img src="img/s2.png" width="240"/>

-If you want to import your elephant wallet to MetaMask, you will first need your private key.
-You can open <https://elaphant.app/mnemonic.html> and enter your mnemonics, the page will generate your private key in the below table.
+If you want to import your Elaphant wallet to MetaMask, you will first need your private key.
+Click this link https://elaphant.app/mnemonic.html and enter your Elaphant wallet mnemonics, the page will then generate your private key below.

 <img src="img/s1.png" />